 The Transition Area will be opened at least 1 hour before the commencement of the race and participants shall place their essential race items at the designated location marked by their race numbers in the Transition Area.
 The essential race items are to be arranged according to the allocated race numbers.
 All participants shall be ready and assembled at the Run Start Holding Area 15 minutes prior to the Run.
 Participants must follow all guidelines at transition zones.
 Participants who place their bikes at the wrong spot will receive a time penalty and in the event of major obstruction of other participants disqualification

 The entry and exit of the transition zone will be clearly marked.
-Participants must get off their bike upon entry of the zone, and can only get on their bike upon exit of the zone for safety reasons.
+Participants must get off their bike upon entry of the zone (dismount line), and can only get on their bike (mount line) upon exit of the zone for safety reasons.

 All participants in relay teams are responsible for personally passing their Timing Band to their teammates at designated areas after completing their respective legs.
-Passing of Timing Band outside of the designated area would result in immediate disqualification.
+Passing of Timing Band outside of the designated area would result in a time penalty of 15 minutes.
 In other words, the runner will have to hand over the Timing Band to the cyclist at the designated area, and in turn, the cyclist will have to hand over the Timing Band to the runner at the same designated area.

 Runners must wear their race numbers at the front of their adorned apparel at all times during the run.

-Cyclists must wear their race numbers on their back and on the backseat
+Cyclists must wear their race numbers on their back and on the backseat, as well as in the front of their bike helmet

 All participants will have to perform their own repairs if their bicycles should breakdown.